Stop Making These Small Business Website Mistakes If You Want to Succeed Online!

 Small Business Website Mistakes Hurt Your Bottom Line!

-In our line of work we look at dozens of small business websites every week.
-And every week we find some really awesome ones, a few average examples, and a lot of really bad sites.
+In my line of work I look at dozens of small business websites every week.
+And every week I find some really awesome ones, a few average examples, and a lot of really bad sites.
 Small business owners don’t intend to create a bad online presence, but many of them keep making the same Small Business Website Mistakes!
-In a previous post we outlined The Big Problems with Small Business Websites.
-Today we want to point out common small business website mistakes and help you avoid them.
+In a previous post I outlined The Big Problems with Small Business Websites.
+Today I want to point out common small business website mistakes and help you avoid them.

 Common Small Business Website Mistakes

 Look, I really admire small business owners that want to build their own website, I really do!
 But I have built too many websites myself, and managed teams that build websites all over the world to know that sooner or later you will run into problems that are well beyond the abilities of an amateur.

 And I also understand the main reason you want to do this on your own!
 You simply believe that a DIY website is the most cost-effective option for you and your small business!
 Of all the common small business website mistakes this one is easy to understand, and the one that will cost you the most in the long run!
 So before you complain that professional web designers are too expensive for your small business budget, consider this:

 “If you think a professional is expensive, just wait until you hire an amateur!“

 Many small business owners think that engaging the services of a professional web designer or agency to design their small business website is not worth the cost.
 Instead, the “cost conscious” small business owner often opts for putting together a quick logo using a free online logo utility, and then create a website from a free template on Wix or Weebly.
 You have seen the results!
 Sure, they end up with a website.
 However, lacking any design or development skills of their own many small business owners end up with a site that is not usable from their customer’s perspective.